Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: PMO Formulations with Different Predictive Models

 \subsubsection{Optimization Model}

-\cite{mivsic2020optimization} presents PMO formulations to solve optimization problems over trained random forests.
-Here, we adopt a slightly different formulation as it helps us to directly incorporate training relevance constraints into the optimization model.
-The objective of the optimization problem is to find the independent variable vector $\mathbf{x}$ that maximizes the outcome predicted by the random forest $F(\mathbf{x})$.
-Since $F(\mathbf{x}) = \frac{1}{T}y_{t,l}$, the optimization problem is equivalent to find a leaf nodes from each tree in the random forest that maximizes the average outcome.
+Inspired by \cite{mivsic2020optimization}, we present a PMO formulation to solve optimization problems over a pre-trained random forest.
+The objective of the optimization problem is to find the independent variable vector $\boldsymbol{x}$ that minimizes the outcome predicted by the random forest $F(\boldsymbol{x})$.
+This can be casted as the problem of finding a leaf node from each tree in the random forest that minimize the average outcome.